Marker Logo

 Erected by the Birmingham Civil Rights Heritage Trail.
 (Marker Number E2.)

 Location.
 33° 31.265′ N, 86° 48.66′ W. Marker is in Birmingham, Alabama, in Jefferson County.
-Marker is on 20th Street North, 0.1 miles north of Park Place, on the right when traveling north.
+It is in Central City.
+It is on 20th Street North 0.1 miles north of Park Place, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Birmingham AL 35203, United States of America.
+Marker is at or near this postal address: 1930 Reverend Abraham Woods Jr Boulevard, Birmingham AL 35203, United States of America.
 Touch for directions.

 Regarding The Boy Becomes a Man.
 The Civil Rights Activist Committee “Home of the Foot Soldiers“ is the Information Center for the Birmingham Civil Rights Heritage Trail.